named-data/python-ndn/docs/src/lvs/binary-format.rst

 ``NodeId`` always equal to the index it occurs in the LVS model, starting from ``0``.

 ``RuleName`` is the identifier used to identify this node in the original LVS schema.
-It is ununsed if a checker does not dump error reason after verification fails.
+It is unused if a checker does not dump error reason after verification fails.

 ``ValueEdge`` and ``PatternEdge`` are edges to children under its subtree.
 A ``ValueEdge`` requests an exact match; a ``PatternEdge`` specifies a match of a constraint set, and assigns the component value to the corresponding pattern variable.
 A checker must always check ``ValueEdge`` for exact matches before it uses ``PatternEdge`` to match.
-When multiple ``PatternEdge`` can match, the first one occuring in the file should hit.
+When multiple ``PatternEdge`` can match, the first one occurring in the file should hit.

 ``SignConstraint`` indicates zero or more node IDs.
 When a packet name matches the current node, the signing key should match one of the nodes specified by ``SignConstraint``.